liamnorm/chewguide/README.md

 ## Downloading the Chew Guide from a Zipped File

-After you have downloaded the zipped file with all the components (i.e. from Gradesope), extract all and continue to "Running the Chew Guide."
+After you have downloaded the zipped file with all the components (i.e. from Gradescope), extract all and continue to "Running the Chew Guide."

 ## Running the Chew Guide